-Environmental Protection has serious concerns with the principle of the proposed development on allocated greenspace.
+Due to the size and density of the development, Environmental Protection would require a detailed air quality impact assessment before full comments can be made on the application.
+However, it should be noted that Environmental Protection have serious concerns with the principle of the proposed development on allocated greenspace.
 This greenspace is in a location which has significant levels of development committed in the area, including in the neighbouring local authority.
 Environmental Protection has also highlighted the potential impacts the works on the Sherrifhall Roundabout will have on traffic flows on The Wisp.
 The levels of traffic will likely increase and lead to congestion on the Wisp.
 The site is not well linked to public transport or high-quality pedestrian/cycling routes for commuting.